sxcdennis/basic-shell-scripting/Arrays.md

 ```

 #!/bin/bash
-# This delete contents of an array
+# This deletes contents of an array
 # We'll name this arrays10.sh
 declare -a Unix=( "Debian" "Red Hat" "Ubuntu" "Fedora" "CentOS" "FreeBSD")